Arlene Ackerman: Philadelphia

 Ackerman joined Philadelphia public schools as superintendent in 2008.
 Ackerman developed Imagine 2014, her five-year plan for school reform and strategy to secure more resources to needy schools.
 Under her leadership, half of all Philadelphia school children met standards on state exams, a first for the district since federal No Child Left Behind Act of 2001 had been enacted.
 Ackerman's claim to have overseen an improvement in Philadelphia students' performance on standardized tests was challenged by the emergence of evidence that students' scores were inflated by widespread teacher-assisted cheating.

-Arlene Ackerman was forced to resign by Mayor Michael Nutter and the School Reform Commission.
-Rampant school violence, dictatorial policy decisions with no teacher involvement, indifference towards racial intimidation against Asian students at South Philadelphia High School and other Philadelphia schools, unethical bidding for multimillion-dollar contracts, the largest school deficit in district history, and recent allegations of test score manipulation clouded Ackerman's legacy of work for the Philadelphia school district.
+Arlene Ackerman resigned in 2011.
+Rampant school violence, dictatorial policy decisions with no teacher involvement, indifference towards violence against Asian students at South Philadelphia High School and other Philadelphia schools, unethical bidding for multimillion-dollar contracts, the largest school deficit in district history, and recent allegations of test score manipulation.
 After three years, she reached an agreement with the Philadelphia School Reform Commission to resign her post in return for $905,000 plus $86,000 in unused vacation pay.
 In November 2011, she caused surprise by filing for unemployment compensation.